 Episode 28 - MATCH 2022 Unique Paths

-Once Ross students receive their MD degree they embark on their path to residency.
-Each year hundreds of our graduates receive the news that they have reached their goal and match to leading hospitals across the U.S. and Canada.
-The majority of our graduates secure residencies through the National Resident Matching Program, with more than fifteen thousand alumni.
+Once Ross University School of Medicine (Ross Med) students receive their MD degree, they embark on their path to residency.
+Each year hundreds of our graduates receive the news that they have reached their goal and are matched to leading hospitals across the U.S. and Canada.
+The majority of our graduates secure residencies through the National Resident Matching Program, with nearly 15,000 alumni.

 MILENA GARCIA: Hello future Rossies and pre-med explorers.
 This is Milena Garcia, your host for Ross University Checking the Pulse: a Pre-med Podcast.
 This is our mini podcast featuring facts and information about our medical program, insights from current students and tips from practicing physicians each week.
 This broadcast will be broken down in small episodes focusing on one aspect of our program, also having guests talk about their own experiences as students and as doctors.